+3. Can you customize file requests or remove Dropbox branding?

-You can’t customise or white-label file requests or remove Dropbox branding on your upload page.
+You can’t customize or white-label file requests or remove Dropbox branding on your upload page.
 Once your respondents upload documents, they will be asked if they want to sign up for Dropbox, if they haven’t already.
 File request forms are designed by Dropbox, using their branding.

 4. Can you send clients reminder emails?

 With a Dropbox Pro account you can add a deadline to file requests.

 Dropbox will then send one reminder email on your behalf.
-You can’t customise the reminder sequence.
+You can’t customize the reminder sequence.

-5. Who can I send a Dropbox file request to?
+5. Who can I send a Dropbox file request?

 You can send a Dropbox file request to anyone.
 They don’t need to have a Dropbox account.
 However, if they aren’t in your listed contacts, then you’ll be asked to import contacts.
 So you can’t just use any email address.
 You can send links to anyone.
 Links are long and ugly so you might want to use a URL-shortening service.

 7. What are the alternatives to Dropbox File Request?

 Google Drive doesn’t have a specific file request feature, although you can ‘share’ folders.
 Microsoft OneDrive lets you request files, but with limitations.
-Microsoft SharePoint doesn’t currently let you request files from people external to your organisation.
+Microsoft SharePoint doesn’t currently let you request files from people external to your organization.

 Dropbox is the best of the cloud storage providers in terms of being able to request files from anyone, regardless of whether they have an account.
 However, it is a ‘add-on’ feature and not geared to business users.
 If you need more flexibility and sophistication then consider specialist file request software.

-This white-labelled file request form was created using File Request Pro.
+This white-labeled file request form was created using File Request Pro.